abdessalam-dai/PISA2012/README.md

 Around 510,000 students in 65 economies took part in the PISA 2012 assessment of reading, mathematics and science representing about 28 million 15-year-olds globally.
 Of those economies, 44 took part in an assessment of creative problem solving and 18 in an assessment of financial literacy.

-These are the columns that helped me to determi how environmental factors affect learning success:
+These are the columns that helped me to determin how environmental factors affect learning success:

 - **PV1MATH**: Plausible value 1 in mathematics
 - **PV2MATH**: Plausible value 2 in mathematics